Electromagnetic forces give today's metals the sustainable edge

 Talk to an expert

 This stirrer is not a spoon.
-Dreyfus’s genius was to extend Faraday’s Law of induction (that a current can be induced to flow due to a changing magnetic field) to liquid metal.
-Patented in 1937, the significance of this invention, says Hongliang Yang, R&D Team Leader at ABB Metallurgy, was that it created an efficient, non-contact means of stirring the melt from outside the crucible, enabling both the direction and the amplitude of the stirring force to be controlled.
+Dreyfus’s genius was to extend Faraday’s law of induction (that a current can be induced to flow due to a changing magnetic field) to liquid metal.
+Patented in 1937, the significance of this invention, says Martin Sedén, R&D Engineer at ABB’s Metallurgy business unit, was that it created an efficient, non-contact means of stirring the melt from outside the crucible, enabling both the direction and the amplitude of the stirring force to be controlled.

 Positioned beside or beneath the furnace, the EMS creates a travelling magnetic field that moves the melt, resulting in more consistent temperatures throughout the molten metal, and accelerating slag-metal reactions.

-The third known method of metallurgical stirring, blowing gases such as nitrogen, oxygen or argon into the molten mass, was not well developed at the time, says Yang.
-“The point where you blow gas into liquid metal can create a weak point in the furnace and there were a lot of safety issues with this technology,” he explains.
+The third known method of metallurgical stirring, blowing gases such as nitrogen, oxygen or argon into the molten mass, was not well developed at the time, says Sedén.
+“The location where you blow gas into liquid metal can create a weak point in the furnace and there were a lot of safety issues with this technology,” he explains.

 Many of these issues have since been overcome, and for some ladle furnace applications, ABB now uses electromagnetic stirrers in combination with blowing gas into the melt.
-“Gas stirring is particularly effective for creating the turbulent steel/slag interface that promotes desulphurization of the melt,” says Wang.
-ABB EMGAS, as the combined stirring technology is called, was first trialled in the early 2000s, and was found to improve performance in various steps of the ladle furnace process.
+“Gas stirring is particularly effective for creating a turbulent steel/slag interface that promotes desulphurization of the melt,” says Sedén.
+ABB’s EMGAS, as the combined stirring technology is called, was first trialed in the early 2000s, and was found to improve performance in various steps of the ladle furnace process.

 ArcSave® customize stirring force to specific process needs.
 The technology optimize metallurgical performance for electric arc furnace (EAF) operation.

-Prior to the first commercial application of EMS technology in an electric arc furnace (EAF) in Sweden in 1947, ABB was the technological leader in manufacture of furnaces for the metals industry.
-“Dreyfus’s invention of the electromagnetic stirrer, which allowed him to calculate and control the current inside the liquid metal, made ABB absolutely the leading supplier of metallurgical technology in the world,” says Yang.
+Prior to the first commercial application of EMS technology in an electric arc furnace (EAF) in Sweden in 1947, ABB was the technological leader in the manufacture of furnaces for the metals industry.
+“Dreyfus’s invention of the electromagnetic stirrer, which allowed him to predict and control the motion inside the liquid metal, made ABB absolutely the leading supplier of metallurgical technology in the world,” says Sedén.

-Since then, several thousand EMSs based on Dreyfus’s invention have been installed in metal processing applications such as EAFs, ladle furnaces (also first developed by ABB), the continuous casting of steel and aluminum remelting.
+Since then, several thousand EMS’ based on Dreyfus’ invention have been installed in metal processing applications such as EAFs, ladle furnaces (also first developed by ABB), the continuous casting of steel, and aluminium melting, holding and refining furnaces.

-“We have the longest experience in this space in the world,” says Yang.
-“We have collated results from different applications of our technology, and for each customer we can provide simulations on how it will work for them.
+“On electromagnetic stirring, we have the longest experience in the world,” says Sedén.
+“We have collated results from our different technology installations, and for each customer we are very flexible and can provide simulations and adaptations so it will work in their particular application.

-“For almost every installation,” he continues, “we send our people to the customer site, to follow up after the installation, and to find out, ‘What are the results?’
-That is I think quite special — unique in this business.”
+“For almost every installation,” he continues, “we send our people to the customer site, to follow up and to find out ‘What are the results?’
+That is, I think, quite special - unique in this business.”

-In addition to individual customer collaborations, ABB has over decades also combined forces with major manufacturers and industry players.
+In addition to individual factory collaborations, ABB has over decades also combined forces with major manufacturers and industry corporations.

-In the 1980s, for example, ABB partnered with Japan’s Kawasaki Steel to apply an electromagnetic field to conventional slab casting, to further improve slab quality.
-The product resulting from this joint work became known as EMBR, or ElectroMagnetic BRake for the control it enabled over the momentum caused by jet flows in the slab casting process.
-The partnership would go on in the 1990s to develop a Flow Control Mold for conventional slab casters.
+In the 1980s, for example, ABB partnered with Japan’s Kawasaki Steel (now JFE Steel) to apply an electromagnetic field to conventional slab casting, aimed at further improving slab quality.
+The product resulting from this joint work became known as EMBR, or ElectroMagnetic Brake, for the control it enabled over the momentum caused by jet flows in the slab casting process.
+The partnership would then continue in the 1990s to develop a Flow Control Mold for conventional slab casters (FC Mold).

-Partnering is vital to ongoing development of metallurgical processes, says Yang.
-Because parts of the processes take place at such high temperatures — 1,500 degrees Celsius or more — “you cannot imagine everything that is going on at that temperature.”
-He says, “You are unaware of a lot of phenomena that are occurring, or of their physical parameters, so a lot of the technology is developed on the basis of experience”.
-ABB’s database enables a high order of accuracy in its simulations, but still, “every new invention has to be installed somewhere to be proved before you can go further,” says Yang.
+“Working closely with our customers is vital to ongoing development of metallurgical processes,” says Sedén.
+Because parts of the processes take place at such high temperatures -1,500 degrees Celsius or more -“it is difficult to predict exactly what will happen in a new scenario,” He says, “You are unaware of some phenomena that are occurring, or of their physical parameters, so a lot of the technology has to be developed on the basis of experience.”
+ABB’s simulations provide a good way of dimensioning solutions, but still, “every new invention has to be installed somewhere and tested and proven in real life before you can go further,” says Sedén.

-Today, steel, aluminum and other metals manufacturers are under multiple pressures: to increase the quality of their products, and reduce the carbon emitted during production, while maintaining competitive pricing.
-ABB’s electromagnetic stirrers have been developed for a wide variety of furnaces and processes, to increase the energy efficiency and output of metal production and give manufacturers control over their processes which in turn facilitates production of new and stronger alloys.
+Today, steel, aluminum and other metals manufacturers are under multiple pressures: to increase the quality of their products, and reduce the carbon dioxide emitted during production, while maintaining competitive pricing.
+ABB’s electromagnetic stirrers have been developed for a wide variety of furnaces and continuous casters, to increase the energy efficiency and output of metal production and give manufacturers control over their processes, which in turn facilitates production of new and stronger alloys, both leaner and cleaner.

 The greening of steel